Luniminex/vsb-vis/artefacts/vision-1.md

 ## How

 The system will be developed using an agile methodology.
-This will allow for regular iterations, responding to user feedback, and adding new features incrementally.
-Continuous deployment of new updates will help improve user experience and introduce new content, such as card expansions or marketplace features.
+This will allow for regular iterations, responding to userDOM feedback, and adding new features incrementally.
+Continuous deployment of new updates will help improve userDOM experience and introduce new content, such as card expansions or marketplace features.